 - Most nonemergency problems respond beautifully to herbs, and this would mean everyday problems like bruises, swellings, sprains, cuts, wounds, colds, fevers, burns and so forth.

-- For serious illnesses, and autoimmune disorders, herbs can be a wonderful secondary therapeutic agent.
-Rosemary Gladstar often states that herbs and allopathic medicine can work together.
-I think this is true in many instances.
+For serious illnesses, and autoimmune disorders, herbs can be a wonderful secondary therapeutic agent.
 I have found that herbs and other types of natural healing are superb when working together.
 Pretend you are standing in the middle of a circle with arms and legs spread.
 (See Leonardo da Vinci picture above for a visual).
 Then imagine different spokes or rays connecting from your body to the rim of the circle, and going all the way around.
 Ray after ray after ray, until the circle is filled with rays connection, until it is almost a solid, filled-in circle.
 I see herbs as perhaps 1/2 of the rays that connect from the body to the circle edge.
 Food is essential for life.
 The foods, and herbs we eat, and ingest our what fuels and heals our bodies.
 However, half of the circle remains and can be filled in with many other healing tools.
 They could be sunshine, water therapy, music therapy, sea salt, laughter, art, love, hugs, joy, aromatherapy, medication, chiropractic care, and so on.
 I truly believe that Herbs are a large part of the circle of healing, but there is room for much more.

 Herbalist: Is defined as a practitioner of herbalism; dealer of medicinal herbs.
 If I may elaborate, I once heard someone say an herbalist is just someone who really really likes plants and studies them almost obsessively.
 That is very true!
 I have been studying herbs for 20 years, and more is constantly unfolding.
 The amount to know and learn is never ending, which makes plant studies fascinating and exciting.
 As for the term 'practitioner' I would say, yes "we practice" herbalism.
 We practice using herbs in a more thorough way than most people.
 Herbs are a way of life and are interwoven in a completely for medicine, health, food, clothing, even comfort.
 Plants provide an enormous amount of joy.
 Just think of any indoor plant you may keep, does it make you smile?
 Or what about the beauty of a rose bush?